boutproject/BOUT-dev/manual/sphinx/user_docs/advanced_install.rst

 The latter is untested, use at your own risk!

-The unit tests should all pass, but most of the integrated tests will not run work out of the box yet.
+The unit tests should all pass, but most of the integrated tests will not run work out of the box yet as Windows doesn't understand shabangs.
+That is, without a file extension, it doesn't know what program to use to run ``runtest``.
+The majority of the tests can be run manually with ``python.exe runtest``.
+You will stil need to set ``PYTHONPATH`` and have a suitable Python environment.

 Issues
 ------